kdhruvajyothreddy/profiles-rest-api/README.md

 ## To create a new Django app within the same root folder
 ### Activate the virtual environment and run the below command
 python manage.py startapp profiles_api

+## To run the Django server from the virtual environment
+### Make sure to activate the virtual environment and run the below command
+python manage.py runserver
+### With this you can access it on browser using "localhost:8000/"

+##